ralphboadi/ralphboadi/README.md

 - 🔹 **Technology** and **Office Supplies** were top-performing categories.
 - 🔵 Blue indicates higher values like sales and profit, 🔴 Red indicates lower performance.

+Customer Segmentation Analysis (SQL + Power BI)
+This project focuses on segmenting customers using the Superstore dataset to uncover key patterns and high-value groups.
+The aim is to support targeted marketing, improve customer retention, and drive profitability through data-driven insights.

+## 📌 About the Project

+This project applies customer segmentation techniques to retail data using SQL and Power BI.
+By grouping customers based on total sales, profit, and order behavior, we uncover high-value segments that can help drive focused business strategies.

+## 🧠 Segmentation Logic

+Customers are segmented based on:

+- 📈 **Total Sales**: Indicates purchasing power
+- 💰 **Total Profit**: Measures profitability
+- 🔁 **Order Count**: Reflects buying frequency
+- 🌍 **Region & Segment**: Business categorization

+Using these, we assign each customer a segment label (e.g., Platinum, Gold, Silver) based on performance.

 ## 👨‍💻 Author

 **Ralph Boadi**